wp-plugins/customericare-livechat/readme.txt

 = How many agents can I have? =

 You can add as many agents as you want.
-You will only pay for the « seats » or the number of agents that can log in at the same time.
+You will only pay for the « seats » (the number of agents that can log in at the same time)

 = Can I change the color of the chat box? =